ccdavis/lift-lang/README.md

 # lift-lang

 I intended `Lift` to give me an excuse to mess around with the Cranelift  compiler backend and parser generators.
 Haven't made the compiler yet.
-I hope this approach makes it easier to add LSP support as well as JIT from Cranelift.
+I hope the parser-generator approach makes it easier to add LSP support as well as JIT from Cranelift.

 ## The Language